 When comparing polycarbonate to acrylic material, polycarbonate is much more resilient than acrylic, making it ideal for highly demanding applications where impact is a requirement or flame retardance.
 Some of the benefits of polycarbonate plastic diffusers for fluorescent lighting fixtures, include:

 - Increased strength over acrylic

 - High impact resistance

 - Non-flammable, (FR grades are available) can be exposed to high temperatures

 Making the Correct Choice: Acrylic vs Polycarbonate Luminaire Lenses

 When compared to standard glass, both acrylic and polycarbonate materials provide many benefits that standard glass does not afford.
 These advantages include increased light filtration, impact resistance, increased strength, and improved weight and viscosity flow characteristics.
-However, there are several distinct differences that separate acrylic vs polycarbonate lenses.
-These differences do not inherently make one material better than the other; each of the materials physical properties allow for better performance standards under specified parameters.
-When comparing PC vs PMMA plastic light lens covers the applications for each material should be considered.
+However, there are several distinct differences that separate acrylic from polycarbonate lenses.
+These differences do not inherently make one material better than the other; each of the materials physical properties allows for better performance standards under specified parameters.
+When comparing PC and PMMA plastic light lens covers the applications for each material should be considered.